microsoft/OpenAIWorkshop/labs/Lab_Data_Analytics/README.md

 - [Python](https://www.python.org/downloads/) v3.11.5.

-> :information_source: This lab is tested with python version 3.11.5 only so please make sure that you have downloaded and installed v3.11.5.
+> :information_source: Please note that this lab has only been tested with Python version 3.11.5.
+Therefore, ensure that you have downloaded and installed version 3.11.5 before proceeding..

 - (Optional): [Azure Developer CLI​](https://aka.ms/azure-dev/install)